superrbstudio/kunstmaan-social-media/README.md

   * Enter the Tumblr URL or hashtag that you want to search for. - The Tumblr URL should contain 'tumblr.com' unless it is a custom URL
   * Click 'Log in to Tumblr'
   * You should now see that you are logged into Tumblr.

+### Generating a Twitter Access Token

+ * Navigate to the Social Media module admin page.
+ * Click on the Twitter Settings in the top right corner.
+ * Enter your Twitter App Consumer ID and Consumer Secret.
+ * Choose whether to pull tweets from a given user or search for tweets using a hashtag.
+ * Enter the username or hashtag that you want to search for.
+ * Click 'Log in to Twitter'
+ * You should now see that you are logged into Twitter.

 ### Updating Your Social Feed from the CLI